codess-aus/FCC100DaysOfCode/README.md

 #Day072 #100DaysOfCode Today was one of those days when I spent so long in the code that my #doggos came and demanded I leave the screen and come walk, eat or anything but code.
 C# is fussy hey?
 But Visual Studio has a lot of stuff to fix all those complaints.
 Building Bots again

+#Day073 #100DaysOfCode - I have been through this tutorial 3 times and I still don't know what's wrong with the code.
+I have always had a mental block around #OOP and C# is an incomprehensible language to me, but I was really focused today and I still can't fix it :-(